Ultra-peripheral collisions of charged hadrons in extensive air showers: Pair production and photonuclear collisions

-Finally, there are the processes where the photons in the cloud around $h$ experience a hadronic collision (radiative photohadronic collisions \cite{Schuler:1993td}).
+Finally, there are the processes where the photons in the cloud around $h$ experience a hadronic collision (radiative photonuclear collisions \cite{Schuler:1993td}).
 Assuming vector meson dominance, a photon carrying a fraction $\nu$ of the hadron's energy fluctuates into a $q\bar q$ pair; the pair forms a $\rho$ (or a $J/\Psi$) meson that may then interact elastically ($\gamma N \to \rho N$) or inelastically with the nitrogen nucleus.
-In Fig.~\ref{f3}, we include the result for a $10^{10}$ proton projectile (the relation in Eq.~(\ref{rel}) for pions and kaons is also valid in this case) together with the explicit calculation of the cross section \cite{Borog:1975yq, Brun:1978fy}.
+In Fig.~\ref{f4}, we include the result for a $10^{10}$ proton projectile (the relation in Eq.~(\ref{rel}) for pions and kaons is also valid in this case) together with the explicit calculation of the cross section \cite{Borog:1975yq, Brun:1978fy}.
 We see that in this case the EPA gives an excellent agreement.
-In the next section we provide fits for all these ultra-peripheral processes.
+We provide fits for all these ultra-peripheral processes in the next section.